 Weld County encompasses approximately 4000 square miles today and is still one of the largest counties in the State.
-Growth of the Sherriff’s Office has been constant through the years and Sheriff John Cooke is the 38th Sheriff of Weld County and has proudly served three terms in Office.
+Growth of the Sherriff’s Office has been constant through the years and Sheriff Steve Reams is the 39th Sheriff of Weld County serving his first term in Office.
 The Weld County Sheriff’s Office patch, which is worn on both sleeves, shows the overwhelming beauty of Weld County.
 With the renowned Pawnee Buttes standing high in the background, the setting sun bursting as it falls beneath the Rocky Mountains, and the winding Cache la Poudre River bring life to the plains below, the farming exemplifies the fact that Weld County is Colorado’s largest producer of grain.
 The American flag represents the patriotism of Weld County and the eagles flying in the distance indicate the freedom in which we live.

 The Weld Sheriffs duties are established by Colorado Statutes and the Weld County Home Rule Charter (1976) and include, but are not limited to, maintenance of a county jail, service and execution of all processes, writs, precepts, and orders of the County and District Courts or presented for service by citizens pursuant to civil procedure, transportation of prisoners, security of the courthouse, search and rescue, control of grassland fires, and the investigation of crimes or breech of the peace.
 Some of these duties are confined to areas outside incorporated fire districts while other duties include the entire county and its citizens without regard to political subdivision boundaries.

 The Sheriff's Office today has changed dramatically since its formation in 1861.
 Today our budget exceeds 36 million dollars, and employs nearly 400 professionals.
 Today deputies, corrections officers, and professional staff perform functions from investigation to inmate oversight, to criminological research with several categories in between.
-Sheriff Cooke has stated on several occasions that the professionalism of his staff speaks volumes about the commitment of the Deputies not only to law enforcement, but to the Community they live in and the Sheriff's Office will continue to be an integral partner with the County and leader in law enforcement throughout Colorado.
+The professionalism of our staff speaks volumes about the commitment of the Deputies not only to law enforcement, but to the Community they live in and the Sheriff's Office will continue to be an integral partner with the County and leader in law enforcement throughout Colorado.
 Whether riding horses or responding to calls for service utilizing a real-time crime center, Weld County Sheriff’s Office will be there to meet the public’s need today and into the future.

 Northern Colorado Regional Forensic Lab